-- Bronchitis vs. chronic bronchitis definition and facts
+- Chronic bronchitis definition and facts

 - What is bronchitis?

-- What are the symptoms of acute bronchitis?
+- What is acute bronchitis?
+What are the symptoms of acute bronchitis?

 - What is chronic bronchitis?

 - What are the signs and symptoms of chronic bronchitis?